ucdavis/hpccf-docs/docs/index.md

 **HPC2**: Sponsored by the College of Engineering and Computer Science and is open to principal investigators associated with COE.

-**Peloton**: Peloton is open to principal investigators associated with the College of Letters and Science.
-Peloton has a shared tier open to users associated with CLAS.

 #### Fair-Share Clusters

 A fair-share HPC algorithm is a resource allocation strategy used to ensure equitable access to computing resources